 For over 40 years Bankside Gallery has played a crucial role in displaying and promoting work on paper; exploring its boundaries while supporting education activities organised by the RWS and RE.

-Opened by Her Majesty the Queen in 1980, Bankside Gallery is a registered educational charity, number 293194 and receives no government funding.
+Opened by Her Majesty Queen Elizabeth II in 1980, Bankside Gallery is a registered educational charity, number 293194 and receives no government funding.

 All our endeavours are overseen by our Board of Trustees whose details can be found here.